Skip to main content

 What does the construction process include?

-Construction will include installation of environmental controls and access roads, making space for the new right-of-way which could involve removing trees, and installation of new steel transmission structures.
+Construction will also include installation of environmental controls and trimming or removing trees and installation of new steel transmission structures.
 Construction will also involve creating temporary work pads and pull pads, which will be used to install the new conductors.
 Any disturbed areas will be restored upon completion of the project.

 When will this project be built?